SOBotics/SOCVFinder/SOCVDBService/dev/cvbroke.md

  2. SO is being polluted and we are not able clean it, slowly we bury what is gold with a thick layer of dirt, making SO less useful every day.

-Whatever is the truth, I feel that it is time that the Community and SE, acknowledge that we have a system that is broke and that it is time for some serious action in either direction.

 <sup>**Note:** This question does not directly seek solution to this problem, but like to understand what impact the broken system will have on SO, hence how important is this problem.</sup>